Xilinx/Vitis_Libraries/quantitative_finance/docs/src/guide_L2/engines/BTCRR.rst

                               [  4.35%]    [  0.75%]    [  2.34%]    [  6.79%]    [  0.00%]     [  6.53%]
 ========================== ============ ============ ============ ============ ============= =============

-The hardware resources are listed in the table above.
+The hardware resources are listed in the preceding table.
 This is for the demonstration as configured by default (one engine), achieving a 300 MHz clock rate.

-The number of engines in a build may be configured by the user.
+The number of engines in a build might be configured by the user.
 For an example build of eight engines, the following table shows the resources used:

 ========================== ============ ============ ============ ============ ============= =============
   Name                      LUT          LUTAsMem     REG          BRAM         URAM          DSP